mui/material-ui/examples/material-next-pages-router/README.md

-# Material UI - Next.js example
+# Material UI - Next.js Pages Router example

 ## How to use